 The Workers’ Party in releasing their Manifesto for the coming GE 2015 proposed a national minimum wage.
-The minimum wage, it said will be pegged to the average expenditure of a four-person household on essential items such as food and clothing.
+The minimum wages, it said will be pegged to the average expenditure of a four-person household on essential items such as food and clothing.

-New WP candidate Leon Perera suggests that the minimum wage start at 80% of $1,250, which is the Average Household Expenditure on Basic Needs for a household of four based on the 2013 Household Expenditure Survey.
+New WP candidate Leon Perera suggests that the minimum wages start at 80% of $1,250, which is the Average Household Expenditure on Basic Needs for a household of four based on the 2013 Household Expenditure Survey.

-People always talk about Minimum wage as though it is the best system for Singapore.
+People always talk about Minimum wages as though it is the best system for Singapore.
 But this is because they are either not well-informed, or they are in denial about what the Singapore has.

-Yes, Minimum wage has been implemented around the world.
+Yes, Minimum wages has been implemented around the world.
 But it is not sustainable.
 And here’s 7 reasons why the WP, including Mr Perera is wrong and the NTUC’s Progressive Wage Model (PWM) is a better wage structure:

 1.)
 Progressive Wage Model is better